PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:52:51
+Last updated: 2024-04-07 17:53:29
-Random Quote: You see, ladies?
-When you're out with a Blinder, you don't have to queue. - Arthur Shelby
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut